tinavanschelt/tinavanschelt/content/posts/limerick.md

 About a year into our stay, DUO appeared on the scene.
 It's a lovely little retail and coffee shop with a focus on local and environmentally friendly products.
 Well worth the visit.

-Watching Limerick's trendy resurgence 10 years after the 2008 recession has filled us with hope.
+Watching Limerick's trendy resurgence 10 years after the 2008 recession filled us with hope.
 2020 has taught us many things and we don't know what the future holds, but I sure hope these folks pull through.

 <div class="photo-grid columns-4">
   <div><img src="https://res.cloudinary.com/tinavanschelt/image/upload/v1590016010/writing/IMG_5676.jpg" alt="Door with pipe" /></div>